rudedoggg/Corbot/README.md

-# Corbot Framework
+# Corbot

-A personal AI agent framework that can replicate itself with configurable specialities, act autonomously to pursue goals, and maintain secure, encrypted memory.
+A personal AI agent that can replicate itself with configurable specialities, act autonomously to pursue goals, and maintain secure, encrypted memory.

 ## Features (MVP)